Brazils Amazon Posts Lowest Deforestation In Nine Years: Govt - UrduPoint

 Over the last century, the Amazon rainforest -- which covers nearly 40 percent of South America -- has lost about 20 percent of its area to deforestation, due to the spread of agriculture and cattle ranching, logging and mining, and urban sprawl.

+Scientists warn that continued deforestation will put the Amazon on track to reach a point where it will emit more carbon than it absorbs, accelerating climate change.

-Lula has pledged to put a stop to illegal deforestation of the Amazon by 2030 but faces a string of vested interests.
+Lula has pledged to put a stop to illegal deforestation in the Amazon by 2030 but faces an uphill battle against vested interests.

+In addition to the Amazon, destruction of the Cerrado, the most species-rich savanna in the world, which is located in central Brazil, was reduced by 25.7 percent or 8,174 square kilometers, INPE reported.

+The two different biomes were recently hit by historic drought and the subsequent spread of wildfires.

 Recent Stories